 Break up the Validators in SFMC REST API:

-If you come across the email validation API, there are different validators which has been used.
+If you come across the email validation API, there are different validators which have been used.
 These validators are basically used to evaluate the email which is present in the form.
 Below screenshots and wordings will give you an idea of how the validator works.

-Syntax Validator: This will validate the syntax if the email address has '@' symbol or if it has '.' symbol.
+Syntax Validator: This will validate the syntax if the email address has a '@' symbol or if it has '.' symbol.
 It is as same as the IsEmailAddress function in ampscript.

 MX Validator: If you want to send email to anyone you need to create a 'MX' record for the domain.
 Without that you can't send an email.
-This validator will check if MX record has created for that particular domain.
+This validator will check if the MX record has been created for that particular domain.
 For example, 'email@example.com' will return an invalid email address on MX validator because there is no MX record for that particular domain.

 You can remove the validators at any point of time.
 It is not necessary to keep all the 3 validators in the API call to validate.
-For example, if you are a B2B company you might have some role based emails address to sign up the form.
+For example, if you are a B2B company you might have some role based emails to sign up the form.
 In that case you can remove the List detective validator.

-I have used below email address to test .
+I have used the below email address to test .
 Please look at the screenshots for all the validators and how the API returns response.

 As per salesforce recommendation you can make 2500 REST API calls / minute.
-The above process is consuming 2 API calls / form.
+The above process is consuming 2 API calls / forms.
 So, if you think if more than 1250 customers/minute will be filling up this form then you shouldn't consider this approach.